mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 ## Technical Requirements and Setup

-These are the main tools we use for working with the code and information (including documentation):
+These are the main tools we use for working with the code and documentation:

 - [volta](https://volta.sh/) to manage node versions.
 - [Node.js](https://nodejs.org/en/). `volta install node`
 - [pnpm](https://pnpm.io/) package manager. `volta install pnpm`
-- [npx](https://docs.npmjs.com/cli/v8/commands/npx) the packaged executor in npm; needed to install pnpm (see below)
+- [npx](https://docs.npmjs.com/cli/v8/commands/npx) the packaged executor in npm.
+This is needed [to install pnpm.](#2-install-pnpm)

 ### 1. Fork and clone the repository